-Navigating the world of healthcare can be tough enough without adding confusion about titles and roles.
-While the nurse practitioner profession continues to grow, many people aren’t familiar with what family nurse practitioners do and the services they offer.
-Today, we look at the role of family nurse practitioners and the care they can provide for you and your family.
+As a patient or a family member, navigating the world of healthcare can be difficult, and it’s not always obvious what all of the different titles and roles mean.
+Family nurse practitioner is one role that is growing rapidly, but not everyone is familiar with what family nurse practitioners do and the services they offer.
+Today, we look at the role of family nurse practitioners and the care they can provide for individuals and patients.

-Nurse practitioners can help patients to manage acute or long-term, chronic illnesses, and have been found to have primary care outcomes as good as or superior to those of physicians.
-They conduct physical exams, perform diagnostic tests and procedures, and can write prescriptions in all 50 states.
+Nurse practitioners can help patients manage acute or long-term chronic illnesses, and they have been found to have primary care outcomes as good as or superior to those of physicians.
+They can conduct physical exams, perform diagnostic tests and procedures, diagnose various health problems and write prescriptions for their patients.

 What Education Do Family Nurse Practitioners Have?

-All family nurse practitioners have achieved licensure and credentialing well beyond what is required to work as registered nurses (RNs).
-To practice, all nurse practitioners also complete a graduate education and some earn additional post graduate certificates and even doctoral degrees.
+All family nurse practitioners are skilled healthcare professionals who have achieved advanced licensure and credentialing beyond what is required to work as a registered nurse (RN).
+All nurse practitioners must complete graduate education.
+In addition, some nurse practitioners earn additional post-graduate certificates and even doctoral degrees.
+Nurse practitioners must be licensed to practice in their states and pass a national certification exam.
 Throughout their career, nurse practitioners also complete courses in support of continuing their education and growing their knowledge in the healthcare field.